Skip to Main Content

 OER Grant Program

-The Open Educational Resources Grant (OEG) program pilot provides funding and support to all full-time and contract faculty members interested in adapting and/or adopting open educational resources -- or engaging in other forms of open pedagogy related to the use of open materials -- during the 2023-2024 academic year.
+The Open Educational Resources Grant (OEG) program pilot provides funding and support to all full-time and contract faculty members interested in adapting and/or adopting open educational resources.

 The purpose of the Open Educational Resources Grants is to provide faculty with the support needed to engage in the work of adopting and/or adapting existing open resources.
 Faculty interested in the creation of new open educational resources are advised to apply for a Teaching and Learning Enhancement Grant.